Tugboat, Curtis Bay, Baltimore, Maryland, August 2000. Photo by Diane F. Evartt.

 World Trade Center (a pentagonal building), 401 East Pratt St., Baltimore, Maryland, February 2008.
 Photo by Diane F. Evartt.

 Four foreign trade zones (federally mandated, duty-free sites) are found in Maryland.
 They are located at the Collington Business Center near Bowie in Prince George's County (#63); near BWI Thurgood Marshall Airport in Anne Arundel County (#73); and Baltimore Harbor (#74); and seven sites in Washington County (#255).
-Maryland also has 28 State Enterprise Zones, and a Federal Empowerment Zone.
-All zones offer economic or tax incentives for businesses.
+Maryland also has 36 Enterprise Zones that offer economic or tax incentives for businesses.

 Agriculture plays a vital role in Maryland's highly diversified economy.
-Of Maryland's over 6 million acres of total land area, more than 2 million acres are farmland.
-In 2014, Maryland's gross cash income from commodity receipts and other farm-related activities was approximately $2.7 billion, and the net farm income exceeded $590 million.
+Of Maryland's nearly 8 million acres of total land area, some 2 million acres are farmland.
+In 2020, gross cash income from commodity (crop & animal) receipts and other farm-related work was approximately $2.53 billion, while net cash income was about $463 million million, or $37,369 per farm.
+Total production expenses were approximately $2.26 billion ($182,325 per farm), while net farm income exceeded $392.4 million ($31,650 per farm).
+In 2020, the cash receipts of all agricultural products totaled approximately $2.1 billion.

-Grain silos, Wye Mills (Queen Anne's County), Maryland, September 2007.
+Grain silos, Wye Mills, Maryland, September 2007.
 Photo by Diane F. Evartt.

 Oyster shells, Shady Side, Maryland, October 2011.
 Photo by Diane F. Evartt.